--reference=reffile use

 ls -l file

-The mode of symbolic links are not changed since they are not used.
+For symbolic links: the mode is not changed since they are not used.

-The mode of the target file are changed except during recursive directory traversals.
+The mode of the target file is changed except during recursive directory traversals.

 This page documents the GNU version of chmod.